Cognigy/Documentation/docs/en/docs/webchat/v3/embedding.md

 ## Prerequisites

 - Ability to modify your website's HTML content.
 - Familiarity with Webchat v3 [embedding parameters](https://github.com/Cognigy/WebchatWidget/blob/v3/docs/embedding.md).
-Note that if you specify parameters that are already configured in Endpoint Settings, these parameters will overwrite the Endpoint settings.
+Note that if you specify parameters in the embedding code that are already configured in Endpoint Settings, the embedding parameters overwrite them.
+    - Note that some settings are [specific to embedding](https://github.com/Cognigy/WebchatWidget/blob/v3/docs/embedding.md#embedding-configuration), as they are not available in the Webchat v3 Endpoint settings.
 - Created a [Webchat v3 Endpoint](configuration.md).

 ## Add the Embedding HTML

-Copy the HTML code from the endpoint associated with your virtual agent, which you want to deploy on your website:
+Copy the HTML code from the Webchat v3 Endpoint associated with your virtual agent, which you want to deploy on your website:

 1. Open the Cognigy.AI interface.
 2. In the left-side menu, select an Agent.